modxorg/Docs/en/getting-started/glossary.md

 description: "Full list of MODX terms can be found here"
 ---

+## ACL

+An ACL, or Access Control List, is a set of [Permissions](building-sites/client-proofing/security/policies/permissions) attached to an object.
+More information on ACLs can be found here in [Wikipedia](https://en.wikipedia.org/wiki/Access_control_list).
+Also [see more](building-sites/client-proofing/security/policies/acls)

 ## Add-on

 A MODX Third-party Component (3PC) that does not modify the Core or extend any of its classes, but yet still provides extra functionality to the MODX instance.